24th September 2017

 I accepted an invitation to visit the bamboo grove in Damyang, as the idea of a journey through the South Korean countryside after the bustle of Seoul was very appealing.
 I had visions of wandering through cool, green avenues of bamboo plants but there was a big surprise in store for me.
 Damyang is in the province of South Jeolla whose climate favours the growth of bamboo a plant this is not common in other parts of South Korea.
 The area, one of the greenest in the country, is more renowned for its organic farming than its tourist attractions.
 This made it all the more special and interesting.
 On arrival I was not sure I was in the right place as there was not a bamboo plant in sight just a very pretty formal garden – Juknokwon garden.
 After visiting the eco-exhibition centre near the entrance I strolled past a beautiful artificial waterfall, two pavilions and a fountain before I spotted any bamboo trees – a whole forest of them.

 I joined a path that took me through a tunnel of bamboo stalks that all looked exactly the same.
 I was surprised to learn that there are 1,400 species around the world.
-These tall, tree-like grasses are fast growing perennials.
+These tall, tree-like grasses are fast growing perennials and a popular garden plant.
 Some can grow as much as thirty centimetres in a day.
 They have hollow, woody stems know a culms and they grow in clusters from a thick underground stem.
 They vary in height from fifteen centimetres to more than forty metres.
 Although they grow quickly they only flower and produce seeds after they have reached twelve years of age and only once in their lifetime.
 The main path branches off in different directions.
 There are eight loops each with a different name.
 At the end of the Trail of Philosophers I found the statue of a famous philosopher but I did not find love on the Trail of Eternal Love.
 I did a lot of thinking on the Trail of Thoughts in particular I thought it would be nice to spend some time relaxing in the hammock I had found strung between some bamboo trunks.
 There were very few people around (probably because it was raining) so it was cool and peaceful with an ethereal mistiness.

 Bamboo is a very useful plant as the seeds of some species are eaten as grain and the young shoots are cooked and eaten as vegetables.
 The raw leaves can be used as fodder for animals.
 Fine quality paper is also produced from the pulped fibre of some species.
 Its jointed stems are the most useful; the largest stems are made into planks to build house and rafts; large and small stems are tied together to make scaffolding on building sites; other products include buckets, pipes, furniture, flooring, walking sticks, fishing poles, garden stakes, garden ornaments and socks.
 For centuries bamboo has featured in Oriental medicine and artists and poets often depict its beauty and utility in paintings and verse.
 Given this long list of uses I should not have been surprised to discover that bamboo leaf ice-cream was on sale in the souvenir shop.
 It is delicious, very refreshing with a hint of flavour.
 I did not have time to try the bamboo leaf doughnut with bamboo sugar.